-Discover Why Taiwan is the #1 Place to Learn Chinese This Year
+Discover Why Taipei is the #1 Place to Learn Chinese This Year

 There are endless reasons why, but today we’ll introduce you to our favourite and most important ones.

-It’s really and truly a great place to learn the language and there’s a lot more options than just Taipei!
+It’s really and truly a great place to learn the language and there are a lot more great cities nearby!

 An Introduction